Doctrine of the Trinity Deception

 - And the Word was made flesh and dwelt among us.
 The doctrine of the trinity is but a futile attempt to understand the Spirit of God that was manifest in the flesh (John 1:14-18).

-- The genesis of Judaism most definitely is from the same spirit of deception that was prevalent at the time of Christ’s first advent (Mat 22:2-39).
+- The genesis of Judaism most definitely is from the same spirit of deception that was prevalent at the time of Yahshua’s first advent (Mat 22:2-39).

-- Jesus told them that if God truly was their Father, they would love Him (John 8:42).
+- Yahshua told them that if God truly was their Father, they would love Him also (John 8:42).